Online Registration

 SPECIAL MESSAGE TO STUDENTS AND PARENTS/GUARDIANS

-January 2021
+January 2024

 Dear Eagan High School Student and Parent(s)/Guardian(s),

 As an EHS student, you assume the responsibility of designing your personal plan of study by choosing your courses wisely.
-The important first step in registering for your EHS classes for the 2020-21 school year is to go to www.ehs.district196.org and click on Academics then go to Online Registration and Registration Guide.
+The important first step in registering for your EHS classes for the 2024-25 school year is to go to www.ehs.district196.org and click on Academics then go to Online Registration and Registration Guide.
 Please take the time to carefully read through the course descriptions.
 It is a good idea to discuss your options with your parent/guardian so they reflect your long-range educational, vocational and personal goals.
 Please consider the Honors Designation qualifications, and the Honors, Advanced Placement and College in the Schools courses, as well as a STEM or Humanities Pathway as referenced in the guide.
-The diversity of the EHS curriculum gives you a great amount of flexibility in pursuing your personal goals and plan for the future.
+The diversity of the EHS curriculum offers you a great amount of flexibility in pursuing your personal goals and plan for the future.

 We make critical decisions about next year’s faculty placement, room utilization, and funding allocations based on your registration.
 So please, take extra care to choose wisely!

-If you have questions about the registration process, please contact one of our Principals or your Counselor at 651-683-6921.
+If you have questions about the registration process, please contact one of our principals or your counselor at 651-683-6921.
 Please join us, the principals, faculty and staff of Eagan High School -- Minnesota’s most successful student-centered and technology-enhanced high school -- to make this your best school year ever!
 We love welcoming you as a Wildcat if you are new to Eagan High School and welcoming back our returning students!

 Sincerely,